|

 Notes:

-- The Freeze Cracker heals Freeze Man (may be the same with others).
-Thanks to XenoL.
+• The Freeze Cracker heals Freeze Man.
+Thanks originally to XenoL.

 Characteristics: Aimable